Benefits of yoga for women

 Guidance was advised:

-With researchers stressing that women should always speak to a medical professional before taking up yoga practice
+With researchers stressing that patients should always speak to a medical professional before taking up practice.

 Thankfully exciting insights published in the European Journal of Preventative Cardiology, shows that regular yoga can improve cardio-metabolic health.